Uniform Reliability of Self-Join-Free Conjunctive Queries: Obtaining the Equation System

 The inner sum does not depend on~$R'$ and~$T'$, so let us introduce the variables $X_{i,j,c,d,d'}$:

-Note that we can now use instead the variables $Y_{i,j,c,d,d'}$ to eliminate the remaining factors, so that we get the promised equality. \end{proof}
+Note that we can now use the variables $Y_{i,j,c,d,d'}$ to eliminate the remaining factors, obtaining the claimed equality.
+Note that this simplification is the reason why we introduced the variables $Y_{i,j,c,d,d'}$, to make the equality more convenient to work with. \end{proof}

-This equation can be expressed as a matrix equation $\vec{N} = A \vec{Y}$, with $A$ the $M$-by-$M$ matrix whose cells contain $\alpha(i,j,c,d,d')^p$.
-This matrix relates the vector $\vec{N}$ computed from our oracle calls and the variables $\vec{Y}$ that we wish to determine to solve our problem on the graph~$G$.
-It only remains to show that $A$ is an invertible matrix, so that we can compute its inverse $A^{-1}$ in polynomial time, use it to recover $\vec{Y}$ from $\vec{N}$, and from there recover~$P$ as we have argued, concluding the reduction.
-Now, $A$ is clearly a Vandermonde matrix, so we need just argue that its coefficients $\alpha(i, j, c, d, d')$ are different: we do this in the next section.
+The equation of Claim~\ref{clm:matrixeqn} can be expressed as a matrix equation $\vec{\Pi} = A' \vec{Y}$, with $A'$ the matrix defined by The matrix~$A'$ relates the vector $\vec{\Pi}$ computed from our oracle calls and the variables $\vec{Y}$ that we wish to determine to solve our problem on the graph $G$.
+It remains to show that $A'$ is an invertible matrix, so that we can compute its inverse $(A')^{-1}$ in polynomial time, use it to recover $\vec{Y}$ from $\vec{\Pi}$, and from there recover~$P$ via Equation~\eqref{eq:writep}, concluding the reduction.

+To study the invertibility of the matrix~$A'$, we will notice that it can be expressed as the \emph{Kronecker product} of three matrices that we will show to be invertible.
+Recall that the \emph{Kronecker product} of a $\kappa \times \kappa$ matrix $C$ and of a $\nu \times \nu$ matrix $C'$ is the $(\kappa\nu) \times (\kappa\nu)$-matrix with the following blockwise definition:

+We refer the reader to literature such as Henderson, Pukelsheim, and Searle~\cite{henderson1983history} for the details and history of the Kronecker product.